femboyfin/dbdideas/survivor_perks.md

 ## [Better Together](<https://deadbydaylight.wiki.gg/wiki/Better_Together>) 📉 🗑️

-- In addition to other Survivor(s) seeing the generator you are on, you also see the generator other Survivor(s) are on
+- Now reveals the aura of generators being repaired by other survivors to you
   - Slight buff taking inspiration from Kindred to mildly increase the strength of the perk without changing its effects drastically.
-- In addition to the Survivor(s)'s aura, the aura of their generator is also revealed for the duration
+- In addition to the survivors' aura, the aura of their generator is also revealed for the duration
   - Makes it easier to determine which generators are being worked on at a glance, including if the survivor is repairing the generator from the opposing side from you.

 ## [Better than New](<https://deadbydaylight.wiki.gg/wiki/Better_than_New>) 📉 🗑️

-- Additionally increase the action speeds of Gate-Opening, Unhooking, Rummaging, Sabotaging, Invocating
+- Now increases the action speeds of Gate-Opening, Unhooking, Rummaging, Sabotaging, and Invocating
   - Mild buff to the usage of the perk, most of these will likely see little use in actual games but don't have much risk of causing problems on an already relatively weak and particularly low-usage perk.

 ## [Bite the Bullet](<https://deadbydaylight.wiki.gg/wiki/Bite_the_Bullet>) 📉 🗑️

-- Additionally Suppress Pools of Blood
+- Now suppresses Pools of Blood
   - Thematic added effects to slightly increase the strength level of a weak perk.
-- Only suppresses the above and existing effects from the Killer
+- Now only suppresses effects from the killer
   - Ensures that the benefits of the perk don't incidentally make it more difficult to be healed by a teammate.
 - Reduced failed skill check penalty to **2/1/0%** *(was 3/2/1%)*
   - Slight number buff on an already very weak perk.